 [Hero image credit: Tiffany; Feature image credit: Marchesi 1824]

-Marchesi 1824’s new branch in London will be serving the same favourites and signature items, such as the legendary panettone and gianduja chocolates.
-Miuccia Prada’s familiar prints and love for green are translated on to the interiors of the exquisitely set-up cafe.
+Last year, Prada’s famous Pasticceria Marchesi opened a new branch in London, serving up the same favourites and signature items of the original in Milan, such as the legendary panettone and gianduja chocolates.
+Miuccia Prada’s familiar prints and love for green were translated on to the interiors of the exquisitely set-up cafe.

 As a generation obsessed with seeking out the most Instagram-worthy dishes (there are about 50 million posts under #foodstagram, and counting), we really are eating with our eyes.
 It’s unsurprising, then, that such a visual industry as Fashion should carve itself a literal slice of the pie.
 Prada is far from the only fashion house to have an edible aspect to their brand.
 It’s not only the Louis Vuitton fries that Kylie Jenner arranged for “Stormi World” — the extravagant party for her daughter’s first birthday; nor, even, is it just about Fendi’s food pop-up, selling £4 Double F-ed popsicles in Selfridges.
 No — we must think bigger.